Learn how to free up storage space in your Google Drive by deleting large files. You can also delete apps that are storing data in your Google Drive

-What do you do when your Google Drive is running out of storage space?
-You either add more storage or the inexpensive option is that you clean up your Drive and delete the large files that are hogging up the bulk of space.
-But how do know where these big files are hiding in your Drive?
+Your Google account storage is shared between Gmail, Google Drive, and Google Photos.
+What do you do when your Google account is running out of storage space?
+You either buy more storage from Google or the inexpensive option is that you spend some time spring-cleaning your account and delete the emails and files that could be hogging up the storage space.

-The list only includes non-native file formats since the native Google files - like your Google Documents or Google Spreadsheets - do not count towards the available quota.
+The Google Drive files list only includes non-native file formats since the native Google files - like Google Documents or Google Sheets - do not take any storage space on your Google Drive.

 Tip: Use the Drive Auditor to get a detailed report of all Google Drive files that can be sorted by size in Google Sheets.

 In addition to binary files, certain apps may be using your Drive Storage for storing files and app settings.
 You cannot explore the individual files that are stored by apps in your Google Drive but you do have an option to delete the data stored by them in your Drive.

 Inside Google Drive, go to settings, and choose Manage Apps.
 Click the options button against the app name and choose “Delete hidden data”.

 You may also want to check the Backups section in your Google Drive (google.com/drive/backups) that stores backup of your Android phone, app settings and WhatsApp messages.
 They take up space as well but Google Drive doesn’t specify the exact size of backups.

 Also see: Save Gmail to Google Drive